 Gatsby also interests Nick because he remains apart from the party, as if his pleasure derives from observing the spectacle, not participating in it.

 Gatsby's distance suggests he has goals other than just fun and money.

 At almost two in the morning, a butler approaches Jordan and asks her to come meet with Gatsby.
 She returns a while later from this meeting and tells Nick that she has just heard a story that is "the most amazing thing."

 Until now Gatsby has been a smile and a bunch of rumors.
 Suddenly he has a story, a past, though Nick doesn't know what it is.

 After saying goodbye to Gatsby (who has to run off to receive a phone call from Philadelphia), Nick leaves the party.
 As he walks home, he sees a crowd gathered around an automobile accident.
-The drunken Owl Eyes has driven his car into a ditch and is trying to get it out.
-After very little effort, Owl Eyes gives up and walks away, leaving the car where it is.
+A drunken man has driven his new car into a ditch, with Owl Eyes in the passenger seat.
+The car is now missing a tire, but the driver nevertheless tries to reverse out of the ditch.
+After very little effort, he gives up and walks away, leaving the car where it is.

 The crash is symbolic in two ways.
 It represents the reckless disregard of the Roaring Twenties and the inevitable plunge Fitzgerald sensed would end the boom.
 It also foreshadows a car accident later in the novel.

 Nick then describes his everyday life that summer to the reader: he wants it clear he does more than just go to parties.
 He works each day in the city, has a brief relationship with a woman from New Jersey, and then begins to date Jordan Baker.
 Yet though he's attracted to Jordan, he doesn't like her because she's dishonest and even cheats at golf.
 Nick then says that he is one of the only honest people he's ever known.